Last updated on 2026-04-08

 Graduates of the Mechanical Engineering Technology (Mechanical Design Option) can pursue a variety of career paths in Canada, including:

-• Technical Sales Engineer: Provide technical support and expertise to clients while promoting engineering products and services.
+- Technical Sales Engineer: Provide technical support and expertise to clients, helping them choose the right products and solutions.

-• Quality Control Inspector: Ensure that products meet specified standards and regulations through rigorous testing and evaluation.
+- Quality Control Inspector: Ensure that products meet quality standards and specifications through rigorous testing and evaluation.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.